- Passenger Health Safety - COVID-19

 Which masks are allowed?

 Medical face masks should be worn.
-“Community” or “hand-made” masks are not permitted according to the guidelines.
+“Community” or “hand-made” masks do not achieve high level of protection.
 This is because a medical face mask is manufactured to a known standard.
 This is not true for community masks and handmade masks.
 The primary reason for wearing a mask is to stop transfer of the virus to other people – bearing in mind that some people may have the virus but show no symptoms.
 Therefore, everyone should wear a medical face mask to ensure a standard level of protection.

 Where higher standards for masks are required on national level, travellers should comply with such standards.